thenoseman/vim-rspec/README.md

  * :RunSpec for current file
  * :RunSpecLine for current line (current 'it' block)
  * :RunSpecs for all files in spec dir
- * A split will open vertically on the right (if you prefer horizontal, let g:RspecSplitHorizontal=1)
+ * A split will open vertically on the right (if you prefer vertical, let g:RspecSplitHorizontal=0)
  * You can hit 'n' to go to the next error, or navigate to it and hit Enter to go to the line in the file.

 Enhancements by @skwp (Yan Pritzker)